Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 It prints in console:

 ```
-Console when true:
+Console:
   before call
   in condition
   not returning
   end of method and returning
   after call
 ```

 If we add a return statement into the if statement in the method methodToCall():